Danis102/seqpac/vignettes/seqpac_-_A_guide_to_sRNA_analysis_using_sequence-based_counts.md

             fq6=ShortRead::yield(sampler))

  # Now generate a temp folder were we can store the fastq files
- # (you may of course use your on destination folder)
+ # (you may of course use your own destination folder)
  # (path style depends on platform; autonomous example need empty folder)
  path_to_fastq <- paste0(tempdir(), "/seqpac_temp")
  if(grepl("windows", .Platform$OS.type)){